mhallerud/multiplex_wormhole/docs/6_OptimizeMultiplexPrimerSet.md

 Temperatures proceed to the next 'step' based on the `PARTITIONS` parameter which defines how many temperature changes will occur during simulated annealing.
 By default, with 1000 `PARTITIONS` and 5000 `ITERATIONS`, the temperature is reduced every 5 iterations.

-At each iteration, the probability of accepting a change is governed by the formula:
+At each iteration, the probability of accepting a change that increases dimer load is governed by the formula:

-`e^(-cost / temperature)`
+`e^(-PROB_ADJ*cost / temperature)`

+where PROB_ADJ is set by the user, temperature is the simulated annealing temperature at the current step, and cost is the increase in dimer load relative to the previous iteration.

 ### 3. Fine-tuning the optimized set: Simple iterative improvement algorithm
 The best set (lowest dimer load) from simulated annealing is used as input into an iterative improvement algorithm.
 In iterative improvement, the worst primer pair is identified and swapped with a random alternative.
 If the new primer pair has fewer dimers than the previous, then it is kept and the new primer set is used as the starting point for the next iteration.
 If not, all other alternatives for this worst primer pair are tried until either a better option is found or alternatives are exhausted.
 Then, the algorithm proceeds to the next worst primer pair.
 This process continues until either A) the primer set is fully optimized (0 dimers), B) no alternatives can improve the set anymore, or C) the user-defined number of iterations `SIMPLE` have passed.

 ## Additional notes and recommendations on optimization...
-See the `plot_SA_temps` script to test the effects of `DECAY_RATE`, `T_INIT`, `T_FIXED`, and `ADJUSTMENT` on the probability of accepting a range of dimer values as the simulated annealing algorithm proceeds.
+See the `plot_SA_temps` script to test the effects of `DECAY_RATE`, `T_INIT`, `T_FIXED`, `DIMER_ADJ`, and `PROB_ADJ` on the probability of accepting a range of dimer values as the simulated annealing algorithm proceeds.

 The optimization process is inherently random and results will vary across runs.
 As such, it's recommended to run multiple times and select the "best" result. `multiple_run_optimization` provides an easy wrapper for running `optimize_primers` multiple times in Python, however if you have cluster access I recommend running many runs on separate nodes instead.

 For simple problems (e.g., selecting 50 primer pairs from a 200-locus set), the iterative improvement is sufficient and more efficient.
 To run the simple iterative improvement algorithm, set `SIMPLE` high and `ITERATIONS=0` to bypass simulated annealing.

-For challenging problems (e.g., many options and/or many `N_LOCI`), you may consider proceeding stepwise where first, an initial small set of loci is optimized from a subset of available loci, then next provided as a `WHITELIST` into a run where `N_LOCI` is increased and the full set of options is provided.
+For challenging problems (e.g., many options and/or many `N_LOCI`), you may consider proceeding stepwise where first, an initial small set of loci is optimized from a subset of available loci, then next provided as a `KEEPLIST` into a run where `N_LOCI` is increased and the full set of options is provided.

 Optimization is constrained by the number of options available relative to the number of primer pairs desired.
 In general, a ratio of 1:4 for desired:wanted primer pairs seems to work best.
 Providing more options will slow the process down, while providing too few options may result in unwanted high dimer loads.
 Providing an overabundance of options may also saturate the optimization space with an exponential number of extra options, thereby making the algorithm not only inefficient but also ineffective and preventing a good set from being found.
 For complex problems where dimer loads are consistent across all loci, more options are necessary.
 For problems where pairwise dimer loads vary widely, fewer options may be required.